 The Marketplace extension costs $349 by itself.
 You’ll also need to consider whether you can use the free Community Edition of Magento for your needs or if you’ll need to pay for the Enterprise Edition.

 There are several plugins which can add multi-vendor marketplaces to WooCommerce.
 I’ve chosen to feature the WC Vendors plugin because it’s well-supported and has both free and premium versions, but here are two other quality options you can consider:

 Product Vendors – not a huge fan because it forces vendors to use the WordPress backend.

-Dokan – very similar functionality to WC Vendors Pro, but a little more expensive.
+Dokan – very similar functionality to WC Vendors Pro, but cheaper ($149/year for the Starter plan).

 Compared to the other platforms on this list, WC Vendors has a nice advantage in that you can still tap into the huge number of extensions and support available for WooCommerce.

 Vendors can register via a simple form and then manage their products from a front-end dashboard like Marketify:

 The Add Product options are essentially the same as you’d see when using WooCommerce in the WordPress admin.
 But, they’re presented in a slightly more user friendly way: